Lawmakers call for pause on false micro-targeted political ads

 Ahead of an election that could shape the fate of Brexit, some politicians have expressed concerns that misleading information could spread swiftly across social media.

-British Prime Minister Boris Johnson’s party chairman was forced to defend the distribution of a doctored video clip of a rival Labour Party politician on Wednesday, overshadowing the launch of the party’s election campaign.
+British Prime Minister Boris Johnson’s party chair was forced to defend the distribution of a doctored video clip of a rival Labour Party politician on Wednesday, overshadowing the launch of the party’s election campaign.

-Johnson’s Conservatives posted the heavily edited video clip of Labour’s Brexit spokesman Keir Starmer on Facebook and Twitter, editing out a key response in an interview to give the impression that the party had no answer for Brexit.
+Johnson’s Conservatives posted the heavily edited video clip of Labour’s Brexit spokesperson Keir Starmer on Facebook and Twitter, editing out a key response in an interview to give the impression that the party had no answer for Brexit.

-The video was shared as a normal post on the Conservatives’ Facebook page, but has not been used as a paid-for ad on the platform, according to a search of Facebook’s Ad Library, a database launched to increase political ad transparency.
+The video was shared as a normal post on the Conservatives’ Facebook page but has not been used as a paid-for ad on the platform, according to a search of Facebook’s Ad Library, a database launched to increase political ad transparency.

-(Reporting by Alistair Smout in London and Elizabeth Culliford in San Francisco; additional reporting by Paul Sandle; Editing by Alexandra Hudson and Richard Chang)
+(Reporting by Alistair Smout in London and Elizabeth Culliford in San Francisco; additional reporting by Paul Sandle; editing by Alexandra Hudson and Richard Chang.)